CurveDocs/curve-docs/docs/LLAMMA/crvUSD.md

     Source code for this contract is available on [Github](https://github.com/curvefi/curve-stablecoin/blob/master/contracts/Stablecoin.vy).

 !!! warning
-    Due to some testing in production there has been several deployments for the stablecoin and their components.
+    Due to some testing in production, there have been several deployments for the stablecoin and its components.
 Please always make sure you are using the latest deployment.
 See [here](https://github.com/curvefi/curve-stablecoin/blob/master/deployment-logs/mainnet.log).